Can you smell or see smoke?

 - Burning excess vegetation

-Fire is a natural part of the Australian environment and controlled burning is a useful and effective method of reducing fuel loads.
+Fire is a natural part of the Australian environment and prescribed burning is a useful and effective method of reducing fuel loads.

 The winter months provide the ideal time and safer conditions for you to use fire to reduce fuel on your forested property.

-To obtain a copy of the Winter Burning Guide and DVD email email@example.com or call 08 9395 9573
+To obtain a copy of the Winter Burning Guide and DVD email firstname.lastname@example.org or call 08 9395 9573.
+For further enquiries on all aspects of Bushfire Risk Management please contact the DFES Bushfire Risk Management branch on 9478 8366.

 When to burn